Indian Economy: Concise UPSC Notes, Quick Revision & Practice

 Fiscal Policy: Use of taxation and government expenditure to regulate the economy.

-Theory of Economic Growth & Development: Models like Harrod-Domar and Solow to explain long-run growth.
+Theory of Economic Growth & Development: Models like Harrod-Domar and Solow to explain long-run growth (Growth vs Development).

 Balance of Payments & International Trade: Studies imports, exports, foreign exchange reserves, and trade imbalances.